 • CallWave Communication LLC v.
 8×8, Inc., United States District Court for the District of Delaware.

-Andrew is a partner and registered patent attorney in the Intellectual Property group in the Boston office.
-He represents clients of all sizes in areas of intellectual property law, including patent and trade secret litigation and proceedings before the U.S. International Trade Commission (ITC).
-He draws on his education and experience to provide services in connection with a wide range of technologies and industry sectors, including medical devices, pharmaceuticals, image sensors and bioimaging, semiconductors, telecommunications, and software.
+Andrew represents clients of all sizes in patent and trade secret litigation, including pharmaceutical patent disputes under the Hatch-Waxman Act and the Biologics Price Competition and Innovation Act (BPCIA), as well as proceedings before the U.S. International Trade Commission (ITC).
+He draws on his education and experience to provide services across a wide range of technologies and industry sectors, including pharmaceuticals, biologics, medical devices, biotechnology, image sensors and optical systems, computer vision, telecommunications, computer systems, and software.

-Andrew holds a Ph.D. in molecular and cellular pharmacology from the University of Miami.
-He brings foundational knowledge in molecular & cell biology and biochemistry and specialized knowledge in drug development and cardiovascular pharmacology and neuropharmacology.
-Andrew’s doctorate research focused on receptor signaling pathways in neurons, and protein degradation pathways and their role in neurodegenerative disease.
-His scientific and technological experience includes pharmacology, molecular biology, biochemistry, cell biology, genetics, and neuroscience.
+Andrew holds a Ph.D. in molecular and cellular pharmacology from the University of Miami and brings foundational knowledge in molecular and cell biology and biochemistry, with particular knowledge in drug development, cardiovascular pharmacology, and neuropharmacology.
+His doctoral research focused on receptor signaling pathways in neurons and protein degradation pathways and their role in neurodegenerative disease.
+Andrew’s scientific and technical background, spanning pharmacology, molecular biology, biochemistry, cell biology, genetics, and neuroscience, underpins his work in technically complex patent and regulatory disputes.

 • Certain Video Processing Devices and Products Containing the Same, U.S. International Trade Commission Investigation No. 337-TA-1323.